melezhik/swat/README.md

 # DSL

 Swat DSL consists of 2 parts.
-Routes and check patterns.
+Routes and Swat Data.

 ## Routes

 Routes are http resources a tested web application should have.

-Swat utilize file system _representing_ all existed routes as sub directories paths in the project root directory.
+Swat utilize file system to get know about routes.
 Let we have a following project layout:

     example/my-app/
     example/my-app/hello/